semaphoreci/semaphore/docs/docs/using-semaphore/languages/ruby.md

 ## Overview

-Ruby interpresetrs are pre-installed in the Semaphore environment.
+Ruby interpreter are pre-installed in the Semaphore environment.
 You can switch the active interpreter using [sem-version](../../reference/toolbox#sem-version).
-Semaphore can also pick the Ruby version from the `.ruby-version` file at the root of the repository.
+You may also use Docker images.

 ## How to select Ruby version {#switch}